simbody/simbody/README.md

 #### Layout of installation

 The installation creates the following directories in `CMAKE_INSTALL_PREFIX`.
-The directory `[x86_64-linux-gnu]` only exists on recent versions of Ubuntu (e.g., 13.10), and even then may be different.
+The directory `[x86_64-linux-gnu]` only exists if you're using a recent version of Ubuntu (e.g., 13.10) and did NOT install to `/usr/local/`.
+Even in that case, the name of your directory may be different.

 * `include/simbody/` the header (.h) files; necessary for projects that use Simbody.
 * `lib/[x86_64-linux-gnu]/` shared libraries (.dylib's or .so's), used at runtime.